Contributed image Seller loan

 For a vendor loan in the sale of a company, there are requirements that must - or should - be met:

-• The Buyer must be suitableto be able to successfully handle the succession of the company.
+• The Buyer must be suitable and have sufficient expertise to successfully manage the company succession.
 Otherwise, no seller will take the risk.

 • The creditworthiness (ideally also the existing equity ratio) of the buyer should be good so that a bank or savings bank has no reservations about granting the loan for the purchase in principle